nianhbg/nianhbg/README.md

 - 👋 Hi, I’m @nianhbg
-- 👀 I’m interested in python programming
+- 👀 I’m interested in python programming, fullstack
-- 🌱 I’m currently learning flask, fast-api
+- 🌱 I’m currently learning flask, fast-api, vue

 <!---
 nianhbg/nianhbg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.